 Broadcasting is a mechanism that allows arrays of different shapes to be combined in arithmetic operations.
 It automatically aligns arrays with compatible shapes and dimensions, eliminating the need for explicit copying or reshaping of arrays.

-• Example: Consider multiplying a 2D array A of shape (3, 3) by a scalar value 5.
-Broadcasting allows the scalar value to be automatically expanded to match the shape of A, resulting in element-wise multiplication between A and the scalar value without the need for explicit duplication or reshaping of the scalar.
+- Example: Consider multiplying a 2D array of shape by a scalar value .
+Broadcasting allows the scalar value to be automatically expanded to match the shape of , resulting in element-wise multiplication between and the scalar value without the need for explicit duplication or reshaping of the scalar.

-While this blog provides an overview and a starting point towards deep learning, continual learning, experimentation, and real-world application are key to mastering deep learning and making impactful advancements in the field.
+While this blog provides an overview and a starting point for deep learning, continuous learning, experimentation, and real-world application are key to mastering deep learning and making impactful advancements in the field.